“Is ADHD genetic?” is a highly nuanced question that it is not possible to answer with a simple “yes” or “no.”

 - interrupting or intruding on others

 ADHD symptoms tend to change over time and with age.
-The symptoms can emerge as early as 3 years of age and continue throughout adolescence and adulthood.
+The symptoms can emerge as early as

 It is normal for people to have some degree of inattention, hyperactivity, and impulsivity.
 However, for individuals with ADHD, these behaviors happen more often, are more severe, and interfere with functioning and social abilities.

 A doctor can use specific guidelines to diagnose people with ADHD and ensure that they receive proper treatment.